jkrumbiegel/Animations.jl/docs/src/index.md

 ## Easings

 Easings determine how keyframes are interpolated between.
-The are (usually) functions that go from 0 to 1, and their curvature decides velocity and acceleration of the animation.
+These are (usually) functions that go from 0 to 1 over the range from 0 to 1, and their curvature decides velocity and acceleration of the animation.
 There are multiple predefined easing functions, some of which take parameters:

 ```@eval